Ayse1006/Molecular_Modelisation/README.md

 ## Results
 ![](./Result/result_gif.gif)
-You can find the result video from blender in the **Result** folder
+You can find the result video from blender in the **Result** folder In the representation are represented:
+* neurotransmetters in red
+* ions in green
+* complexes in cyan
+* closed receptors in blue
+* open receptors in pink

 ## Contribution
 You can find our report by clicking on the following link : https://fr.overleaf.com/read/htjbxxbkvmxx